William Regal: Teaming with Eugene (2004–2005)

 In June, Regal was inserted into a feud with Evolution, after the group's leader Triple H tried to convince Eugene that Regal was secretly plotting against him.
-After weeks of manipulation, Evolution turned on and attacked Eugene on 12 July episode of Raw, much to Regal's dismay.
-Triple H would then continue to torment Regal and Eugene, and on 9 August episode of Raw, Regal was kidnapped and brutalised by Triple H in order to gain an advantage against Eugene.
-At SummerSlam, Regal assisted Eugene in his match against Triple H by attacking his manager Ric Flair.
+After weeks of manipulation, Evolution turned on and attacked Eugene on the 12 July episode of Raw, much to Regal's dismay.
+Triple H would then continue to torment Regal and Eugene, and on the 9 August episode of Raw, Regal was kidnapped and brutalised by Triple H in order to gain an advantage against Eugene.
+At SummerSlam on 15 August, Regal assisted Eugene in his match against Triple H by attacking his manager Ric Flair.
 However Eugene would still ultimately lose.
-In September, Regal teamed with Chris Benoit to defeat Evolution members Batista and Ric Flair at Unforgiven.
-Regal and Eugene won the World Tag Team Championship from La Résistance on 15 November episode of Raw.
-However, at New Year's Revolution on 9 January 2005, Eugene injured himself during their tag title defence against Christian and Tyson Tomko.
+Regal teamed with Chris Benoit to defeat Evolution members Batista and Ric Flair at Unforgiven on 12 September.
+Regal and Eugene won the World Tag Team Championship from La Résistance on the 15 November episode of Raw.
+However, at New Year's Revolution on 9 January 2005, Eugene legitimately injured himself during their tag title defence against Christian and Tyson Tomko.
 Although they successfully retained the titles, Eugene would be out of action for over six months.
-This ultimately cost them the Tag Team Championship as Regal lost the titles back to La Résistance at a 16 January house show in Winnipeg, Canada, with announcer Jonathan Coachman as Eugene's replacement.
-On 7 February episode of Raw, Regal teamed with former tag partner Tajiri to reclaim the titles.
+This ultimately cost them the World Tag Team Championship as Regal lost the titles back to La Résistance at a 16 January house show in Winnipeg, Manitoba, Canada, with announcer Jonathan Coachman as Eugene's replacement.
+On the 7 February episode of Raw, Regal teamed with former tag partner Tajiri to reclaim the titles.
 On the following week's Raw, Regal and Tajiri faced La Résistance in a rematch for the titles, which they won.

 During March and April, Regal and Tajiri defended the titles successfully against the likes of La Résistance multiple times, Maven and Simon Dean, The Hurricane and Rosey and The Heart Throbs.
 This would lead to a tag team turmoil match involving the aforementioned teams at Backlash on 1 May.
 Regal and Tajiri were eliminated by La Résistance who, in turn, were eliminated by the Hurricane and Rosey, who became the new champions.
-Regal appeared at ECW One Night Stand as an anti-ECW "crusader" led by Eric Bischoff.
-At the end of show, Regal and other "crusaders" would engage in a brawl with ECW alumni lead by Stone Cold Steve Austin, in which the crusaders were soundly beaten.
+Regal appeared at ECW One Night Stand on 12 June as an anti-ECW "crusader" led by Eric Bischoff.
+At the end of show, Regal and other "crusaders" would engage in a brawl with ECW alumni led by Stone Cold Steve Austin, in which the crusaders were soundly beaten.